nil-andreu/dr-ecommerce/README.md

 Once we log in a user, if we watch the fields inside of the admin panel we would see that a session token would be assigned.

+### 19. Testing Logout
+Now for logot it needs to be a get request.
+For this we need to send the id of the user as well.

 Remember that for the login, we have to make a POST request.
+The url would be: http://localhost:8000/api/user/logout/1/.
+And once ran, it will give us the message that Logout was successful.

 #### Auth
 For making the authentification with Facebook, Google, ...
 We need to install the pacjage: https://github.com/RealmTeam/django-rest-framework-social-oauth2.
 We can see the documentation in this repository README file.